 When I was raising my five children, we had weekly family meetings.
 Once we demonstrated such a meeting to a group of adults and our 5-year old led it.
 The adults in the room were surprise and impressed.
 She implemented a process, held the authority of the group, and brainstormed and problem-solved with the rest of us.

 People were impressed because they had underestimated leadership capability in 5-year olds.
-What was equally impressive (but not as quickly noticed) is that as a predominantly confident, dominant “leader” mother, it was very challengingfor me to learn to be an effective “follower” who encouraged her children (and others) when they were leading, by offering support, and refusing to bulldog my way in and take over.
-Failure to develop both follower andleaders skills is at the heart of so much waste, leading to discouragement, loss of competitive advantage and inter-personal stress that costs us beyond what we imagine.
+What was equally impressive (but not as quickly noticed) is that as a predominantly confident, dominant “leader” mother, it was very challenging for me to learn to be an effective “follower” who encouraged her children (and others) when they were leading, by offering support, and refusing to bulldog my way in and take over.
+Failure to develop both follower and leader skills is at the heart of so much waste, leading to discouragement, loss of competitive advantage and inter-personal stress that costs us beyond what we imagine.

 As a family, we practiced many such leader-follower rotational activities intentionally with leader-follower agility in mind, so our entire family could learn well-rounded inter-personal dynamics, and gain skills and experiences that have proved invaluable in life and at work.
-Now I do the same with entire workplace and education communities.
+Now I do the same with entire workplace, education and many other communities.

-My work with clients proves that when this same intention is accomplished through a healthy workplace culture system, and regular mentoring is provided on inter-personal and self-management skills, people become incredibly effective, high performing, and inclusive.
-Then they become unstoppable: jumping in as leaders one minute, and followers the next, helping to co-create and accomplish amazing outcomes alone and together.
+My work with clients proves that when this same intention is accomplished through a healthy workplace culture system, with regular mentoring provided on inter-personal and self-management skills.
+Then, people become incredibly effective, high performing, and inclusive.
+They become unstoppable: jumping in as leaders one minute, and followers the next, helping to co-create and accomplish amazing outcomes alone and together.
 If you are ready to create such a healthy workplace culture system, call me today.